DFE-Digital/publish-teacher-training/guides/adr/0012-formalize-accredited-provider-relationships.md

 The relationship that currently exists is unconventional with respect to a normalised relational database.

-Making the relationship more conventional will allow us to query, validate and enforce the realtionships easily and will reduce the uncertainty about the nature of this relationship.
+Making the relationship more conventional will allow us to query, validate and enforce the relationships easily and will reduce the uncertainty about the nature of this relationship.

+### Organisations

+Publish used to employ a system of Organisations.
+A number of Providers would be grouped by all being a member of an organisation.
+Users would also be members of the organisation.

 ### Misuse of the existing relationships

 We have seen Accredited provider relationships that exist solely for organisational reasons.
-This happens when Accredited provider A1 is an accredited provider for provider A2 but there is no expectation or intention for A1 to be the accredited provdier for courses run by A2.
+This happens when Accredited provider A1 is an accredited provider for provider A2 but there is no expectation or intention for A1 to be the accredited provider for courses run by A2.
 This feels like an abuse of the accredited provider association.

 ### Definitions